Move Installation

 After a succefull run, Stop ParkPow then create a local folder that will hold all items to export

-mkdir /home/user/parkpow
+mkdir /home/user/parkpownote

 If you need to use a different folder, update everywhere the path is used in all below commands.